ClickHouse/clickpy/README.md

 ## Motivation

 Many of us learn best by example and doing.
-This app is for those wanting to build a real-time analytics applications.
+This app is for those wanting to build real-time analytics applications.

 Real-time analytics applications have a few requirements: